hegemonic/jsdoc-baseline/README.md

 ## Legal stuff

-Copyright 2014-2021 The Baseline Authors.
+Copyright 2014 the Baseline Authors.
 Licensed under the Apache License, Version 2.0.
 See [LICENSE.md][license] for more information.

 [jsdoc]: https://github.com/jsdoc/jsdoc